 About me

-Coming from a fieldwork background, I have previously worked with Uralic and Turkic languages spoken in Russia, including Moksha, Erzya Mordvin, Hill Mari, Northern Khanty, and Chuvash.
+Previously, I have worked with Uralic and Turkic languages spoken in Russia, including Moksha, Erzya Mordvin, Hill Mari, Northern Khanty, and Chuvash.
 My fieldwork has covered topics such as differential subject marking, the syntax and semantics of non-finite embedded clauses, and agreement systems.
 I am also an Associate at the Davis Center for Russian and Eurasian Studies at Harvard University.

 My name is pronounced as [‘darʲjə ‘bʲikʲɪnə].
 However, most Russians have full names used in “official” situations and nicknames used elsewhere, so I also go by Dasha.
 My pronouns are she/her.